SEO Made Simple: A Step-by-Step Guide for 2026

 Why does choosing the right keyword matter?

-When we optimize a page for Google, we choose a keyword used in all of our optimization elements.
-I’ll explain what they are in a minute.
-But, first, we want to show Google in as many ways as possible what this page is about.
+When we optimize a page for Google, we choose a keyword to use across all our optimization elements.
+I’ll explain what these elements are in a minute.
+But first, we want to show Google what this page is about in as many ways as possible.

 How does Google decide which pages rank for a keyword?

-Google wants to return the best search results possible for searchers, so people continue to use their search engine.
-They determine the best websites to be the ones that are the most authoritative and most closely related to the keyword someone has searched.
+Google wants to deliver the best possible search results to users so they continue to use its search engine.
+It determines the best websites to be those that are most authoritative and most closely related to the keyword someone has searched.

 What makes a website authoritative?